- Released: 2020

 I wish someone in the YouTube comments section hadn’t compared it with Coldplay’s ‘Yellow’ (both songs mention the colour and feature the singer walking on a beach, but that’s about the end of the similarities).
 In fact, the entire comments section for that video is pretty dire, I should know by now not to read them!

 ‘nightswimming’ is a beautiful and tear-jerking tale of lost love and declining self-worth, the clothing refrain of ‘a sinking stone’ contrasting with the early theme of staying afloat.
 The cool and summery ‘crawling in my skin’ is one of the more upbeat numbers, and almost sounds like part two of ‘Skin’ from the last album, while closer ‘gray light’, on an album where colour is a key theme, conveys a sad sense of it running out.
-Has an album ever ended with a bleaker sudden stop than the line than “I’m watching my mother drown”?
+Has an album ever ended with a bleaker sudden stop than the line “I’m watching my mother drown”?

 This is a wonderful follow-up from Soccer Mommy, who is maturing her songwriting without losing the youthful fragility that makes her music tug at the heartstrings.